 Mean score of companies in the Real Estate Services industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-In 2024, Amata Corporation Public Company Limited reported total carbon emissions of approximately 63,271,000 kg CO2e.
-This figure includes 539,000 kg CO2e from Scope 1 emissions, 12,855,000 kg CO2e from Scope 2 emissions, and 49,877,000 kg CO2e from Scope 3 emissions.
-The combined Scope 1 and 2 emissions totalled about 13,394,000 kg CO2e.
-For the previous year, 2023, Amata's emissions were approximately 63,861,000 kg CO2e, with Scope 1 emissions at 579,000 kg CO2e, Scope 2 emissions at 14,639,000 kg CO2e, and Scope 3 emissions at 48,643,000 kg CO2e.
-The Scope 1 and 2 total was about 15,218,000 kg CO2e.
+In 2024, Amata reported total carbon emissions of approximately 63,271,000 kg CO2e, with significant contributions from Scope 3 emissions, which accounted for about 49,877,000 kg CO2e.
+Scope 1 emissions were about 539,000 kg CO2e, while Scope 2 emissions totalled approximately 12,855,000 kg CO2e.
+The combined Scope 1 and 2 emissions reached about 13,394,000 kg CO2e.
+For the previous year, 2023, Amata's emissions were approximately 63,861,000 kg CO2e globally, with Scope 1 emissions at about 579,000 kg CO2e, Scope 2 emissions at approximately 14,639,000 kg CO2e, and Scope 3 emissions contributing about 48,643,000 kg CO2e.
+In Thailand, the 2023 emissions were reported as approximately 16,224,000 kg CO2e for Scope 2 and about 526,000 kg CO2e for Scope 1.
 Amata has not disclosed specific reduction targets or initiatives as part of their climate commitments.
-The company does not appear to have cascaded emissions data from a parent organisation, and all reported figures are directly from Amata Corporation Public Company Limited.
-Overall, Amata's emissions profile reflects a significant reliance on Scope 3 emissions, which constitute the majority of their total carbon footprint.
-The company continues to monitor and report its emissions, contributing to transparency in its environmental impact.
+The company does not appear to have cascaded data from a parent organisation, and all emissions data is reported directly from Amata Corporation Public Company Limited.
+Overall, Amata's emissions profile highlights a significant reliance on Scope 3 emissions, indicating potential areas for future reduction initiatives.

 Access structured emissions data, company-specific emission factors, and source documents